GeoffreyBian/geoffreybian.github.io/_projects/1_project.md

     You can also have artistically styled 2/3 + 1/3 images, like these.
 </div> -->

+The public repository can be found <a href="https://github.com/GeoffreyBian/To-Do-List">here</a>.

 <!--
 The code is simple.
 Just wrap your images with `<div class="col-sm">` and place them inside `<div class="row">` (read more about the <a href="https://getbootstrap.com/docs/4.4/layout/grid/">Bootstrap Grid</a> system).